playframework/playframework/documentation/manual/gettingStarted/ImplementingHelloWorld.md

 To define a route for the new Hello page:

-Open the `conf/routes` file and aFdd the following line:
+Open the `conf/routes` file and add the following line:

 @[hello-world-hello-route](code/commonguide/routes)

+When you add a route to the `routes` file, Play's routes compiler will automatically generate a router class that calls that action using an instance of your controller.
+For more information see the [routing documentation](https://www.playframework.com/documentation/2.6.x/ScalaRouting#HTTP-routing).
+By default, the controller instances are created using dependency injection (see docs for [[Java|JavaDependencyInjection]] and [[Scala|ScalaDependencyInjection]]).

 You are now ready to test the new page.
 If you stopped the application for some reason, restart it with the `sbt run` command.